 Just check our dedicated section which details the ways that the Football Foundation and several other organisations can help your group.
-For a bit of inspiration, we have also thrown in a page of success stories.
-If you’re pushing your club forward, then essexfa.com wants to hear from you!
+For a bit of inspiration, check out our news section for regular success stories!
+If you’re pushing your club forward, then we want to hear from you!

 The Football Foundation

 The Football Foundation is one of sport’s biggest charities, offering a variety of funding schemes to suit every type of project.
 The Football Foundation requires projects to have been discussed with the local County FA before being submitted.
 This is to ensure that projects fit into the County Football Strategy and offer value for money.
 What can be funded?
 Development posts, education/training opportunities, facility hire, equipment, coaching costs, promotion costs, learning centres, social inclusion projects.
 Visit www.footballfoundation.org.uk.

 This scheme is aiming to create and improve facilities across the Country.
 This is a closed scheme, which means that it is not open to applications.
 Instead the projects are identified by existing sources such as the Football Foundation and Groundwork.
 If you would like further information on this scheme contact the Football Foundation on (020) 7534 4284 or visit www.barclays.co.uk/spacesforsports.

 In addition to the facilities projects, Barclays are also offering 1,200 coaching equipment packs to groups throughout the Country.
 For further information on this scheme please click below.
 Visit www.footballfoundation.org.uk/our-schemes/corporate-partner-programmes/barclays.
 Community Development Foundation One of the key aims of this scheme is to bring together communities from different races and faiths, and promote a shared sense of belonging (community cohesion).
 Grants are available up to £12,000.
 Applications for this scheme are done on a round by round basis.
 To view the dates of each round and for further information visit www.communityfoundations.org.uk.